National Little Britches Rodeo Association

-The PRCA partners with the NLBRA to offer rodeo camps and safety clinics for contestants.
+The Professional Rodeo Cowboys Association (PRCA) partners with the NLBRA to offer rodeo camps and safety clinics for contestants.
 The ProRodeo Hall of Fame and Museum of the American Cowboy opened up a National Little Britches Rodeo Association exhibit September 20, 2015.
 In December 2013, Hope Counts was adopted as the Crisis Fund of the NLBRA.

 The NLBRA is featured on a national television western lifestyle show that airs on RFD-TV titled Little Britches Rodeo.
 They also have a spin-off travel show titled Little Britches on the Road.

-NLBRA Events
+NLBRA events

 The NLBRA provides three different age groups.
 Little Wrangler is a coed age group of children between the ages of 5 and 8.
 Kids ages 9–13 are junior contestants.
 Senior contestants are ages 14 through 18.
 Both the junior and senior divisions are broken down into boys and girls events.
 There are also coed events for the junior and senior categories.